 - Phase 3 learning emphasizes client side education on how to best take advantage of insights from the consultant.
 Client education and training is critical for proper implementation and communication.
 With our digital marketing consulting practice, we spend as much time training clients as we do on consulting.
 Helping clients develop these skills makes the overall program more effective by more involvement of the right people with the right skills for implementation.
 It also frees up consulting time to be spent on more strategic efforts with greater impact.

-I call these “phases” but all of them should start on day one of an internet marketing program.
+I call these “phases” but all of them should start on day one of a B2B marketing program.

-3. Change: Internet marketing exists in part, because of the constant change and newness of the web.
-Companies need help navigating and adapting to that change.
+3. Change: The way we implement marketing today exists in part, because of the many advances in technologies that connect people to businesses from smart phones and apps to websites and social media.
+Companies and individual marketers need help navigating and adapting to that change.
 Each day there’s an abundance of new content being published, new users and ways to use the web and of course, changes in how search engines do what they do.
+On top of that are all the implications of GenAI and search.
 Innovation is synonymous with doing business online.
 That means change.

 Companies hiring outside consultants will expect, for the most part, to receive recommendations that mean changes in strategy, tactics and processes.
 In order to take full advantage of the marketing and customer communication opportunities that the web affords, organizations need to embrace change.
 Consultants that have really “been there, done that” with numerous clients can be relied upon to facilitate the strategic and tactical changes necessary for a successful program.

-For example, if a company wants to increase sales via online channels but doesn’t want to change existing sales channel tracking in order to effectively track web sales, then it’s incumbent upon the agency/consultant to provide a compelling argument or even a business case to make that change.
-Otherwise, the program is doomed for failure – not because tactics fail, but because the client stands in their own way for success.
+For example, if a company wants to increase sales through Generative Engine Optimization but doesn’t want to change existing search marketing tracking in order to effectively track GenAI referred sales, then it’s incumbent upon the agency/consultant to provide a compelling argument or even a business case to make that change.
+Otherwise, the program is doomed for failure – not because tactics fail, but because the client stands in the way of their own success.

-4. Grow: Marketing programs should be self funding, ongoing efforts.
+4. Grow: B2B marketing programs should be self funding, ongoing efforts.
 Successful programs will grow and scaling efforts to increase customer acquisition and sales should be inevitable.
-For search marketing, particularly SEO, it’s ongoing content creation, promotion and social engagement that grows an organization’s footprint on the web.
+For search marketing, particularly SEO, it’s ongoing content creation, promotion, optimization and engagement that grows an organization’s footprint on the web.

 More web pages, inbound links and social networking connections mean more opportunities to engage customers.
 It also means, to some degree, displacement of the competition: in the search results and with mindshare for a category.

-Many companies look at internet marketing as a start stop campaign because that’s how their budgeting processes are structured and because that’s how they’ve always done it.
-However, doing so with the social web is like trying to start/stop growing a plant or a relationship.
+Many companies look at B2B marketing as a start stop campaign because that’s how their budgeting processes are structured and because that’s how they’ve always done it.
+However, doing so with the social media is like trying to start/stop growing a plant or a relationship.

 Organic growth of content, links and social connections on the web result in a compounding effect that persists and grows as long as you “feed” it.
+The same goes for building up a brand’s authority by collaborating with industry influencers.
 Growing these online marketing efforts is an ongoing effort and simple to budget for as a flat rate cost.
 You can scale results by increasing these efforts and corresponding consulting costs, but time is also a factor with scaling organic growth.

-Even online advertisers are realizing the campaign perspective towards marketing isn’t very efficient when a social aspect can be leveraged long after the initial start/stop dates have passed.
-Whether it’s asking viewers for feedback on an ad or offering a link to a forum/social community, the life a successful ad campaign creates can be extended.
+Even online advertisers are realizing the campaign perspective towards marketing isn’t very efficient when a social media or content asset can be leveraged long after the initial start/stop dates have passed.
+Whether it’s asking viewers for feedback on an ad or offering a link to a forum/social community, the life that a successful ad campaign creates can be extended.
 Success measurements change from direct sales off an ad to the kinds of metrics associated with social media ROI.
-Additionally, digital assets from interactive advertising campaigns can be optimized for organic search in order to grow the reach and continue to provide value from a SEO perspective.
+Additionally, digital assets from interactive advertising campaigns can be repurposed and optimized for organic search in order to grow the reach and continue to provide value from a SEO perspective.